bearsunday/BEAR.Package/README.md

  * `hal` for Hypertext Application Language application
  * `prod` for production

-To run application, Include application invoke script with contexts value as `$context'.
+To run application, Include application invoke script with contexts value as `$context`.

 ```php
 $context = 'prod-api-hal-app'